-Is Norton LifeLock Worth It in 2025?
+Is LifeLock Worth It in 2026?
 An Honest Look at the Pros and Cons

-Norton LifeLock has a price tag that may give you pause, so we’ll discuss whether the features provide enough value.
-Learn more about whether Norton LifeLock is worth it.
+LifeLock has a price tag that may give you pause, so we’ll discuss whether the features provide enough value.
+Learn more about whether LifeLock is worth it.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-In this article, we'll discuss whether LifeLock has enough value to justify the cost.
+In this article, we'll discuss whether LifeLock is worth the cost.

-Learn more about our hands-on experience testing Norton LifeLock in our comprehensive review.
+Learn more about our hands-on experience testing LifeLock in our comprehensive review.

 Pros